 |Approximate Barrel Life||about 150 - 250 rounds|

-- Smaller propellant charges were available for training and target rounds.
+- ^Smaller propellant charges were available for training and target rounds.
 These were designated as "Reduced" and "Weak" charges.
-"Reduced" charges gave about two-thirds of the normal service velocity and were rated at 0.25 ESR while "Weak" charges were rated at 0.5 ESR.
+"Reduced" charges gave about two-thirds of the normal service velocity and were rated at 0.5 ESR while "Weak" charges were rated at 0.06 ESR.
 No muzzle velocity is given for "Weak" charges.
+Reduced charges were about 3/4 the weight of a full charge while Weak charges were about 1/2 the weight of a full charge.
+For proofing purposes, there was also a "Strong" charge that was about 20% larger than a full charge.
+This was rated at 2.0 ESR.

 Yamato: None (White)